 When you first start working with Microsoft Excel and are familiarizing yourself with some basic formulas, you may not give much thought to the names of the other worksheets in your Excel workbook.
 But as you start to take advantage of all of the complex formulas and the usefulness that additional worksheets offer, you may discover that the default naming structure of Excel tabs isn’t that useful.

 Excel worksheets can have a lot of tabs.
 You may be used to seeing some spreadsheets with a handful of sheets, especially since some Excel versions include 3 sheets by default, but it is common for some users to have dozens of sheets.

-When you are working with a large, multi-worksheet Excel workbook, properly naming your cells becomes incredibly important.
-The default naming structure of Sheet1, Sheet2, etc. becomes unhelpful, and finding the correct data ca be cumbersome.
-Fortunately you are able to rename worksheet tabs in Excel 2016 and make it much easier to find the sheet that you need.
+When you are working with a large, multi-worksheet Excel workbook, properly naming your worksheet tabs becomes incredibly important.
+The default naming structure of Sheet1, Sheet2, etc. becomes unhelpful and finding the correct data can be cumbersome.
+Fortunately, you are able to rename worksheet tabs in Excel 2016 and make it much easier to find the sheet that you need.

 The steps in this article will show you how to change the name of a worksheet tab.
 If you have any formulas in your spreadsheet that reference a cell on that worksheet, those formulas will update automatically with the new tab name.

 Step 1: Open your spreadsheet in Excel 2016.

 Step 2: Locate the worksheet tab that you want to rename at the bottom of the window.